 So we all know and have probably used more times than we can count, Spotlight Search and Siri.

-Both very helpful native macOS apps for finding what we need, either within our own Mac’s or in the outside world.
+Both are very helpful native macOS apps for finding what we need, either on our own Macs or on the web.

-Which is why it’s worth asking, what is the Help Menu designed to do?
+This is why it's worth asking: what is the Help Menu designed to do?

 It was also designed as a way of making more sense — working out how to use and figuring out in-app menu shortcuts — of the apps on your Mac.